kcarnold/cs344/content/units/08nlp-intro/_index.md

 Reading for this unit:

 - NLPT: Foreword, Preface, and Chapter 1.
-Do the end-of-chapter quiz.
 - [Hugging Face NLP Course](https://huggingface.co/course/) Chapter 1.
 Complete the end-of-chapter quiz, not for credit.
 - Optional but recommended:
   - Watch Jay Alammar's "gentle visual intro to Transformers models" from the [Part 2 Release Event](https://huggingface.co/course/event/1?fw=pt), and one more of your choice.